 Q: Come On, You’re Human.
 You Must Secretly Take Sides!

 A: Nope.
-Even when one person is truly guilty of doing something awful, I am on their side too.
+Even when one person is truly guilty of doing something awful, I am on their side too, in a way.
 That doesn’t mean I would support trusting them or even, necessarily, being near them again if there is a threat.
 It doesn’t mean I would suggest both people have a share in causing the problem.
 It’s just that even when someone is behaving badly, I “take their side” in trying to understand instead of judge.
 That’s because judgment blocks curiosity and it blocks healing.
 I may not like everyone equally, but I respect the human being behind the bad behavior or the negative traits.
 If I didn’t, I would be far less able to help you build connection to the person you love.